git-moss/DrivenByMossWiki/Novation-Launchpad.md

 * The red button dismisses the new preset or device selection and closes the browser.
 * The green button confirms the new preset or device selection and closes the browser.
 * The purple buttons are for previewing presets of instrument devices.
-* Cursor left/right switches to the next / previous browser tab
+* Left/Right buttons switch to the next / previous browser tab.
+* Up/Down buttons switch from replacing the current device to inserting a new device before or after it.

 ## Preferences Dialog